sofiabarragan/website/content/project/bayes_cap/index.md

 From the plot, it is clear that our naive Bayes model is sufficient when predicting the extrema of subway accessibility given the overwhelming proportion of true-poor and true-excellent classifications.
 However, it remains imperfect when considering the inaccuracy for both the limited and satisfactory transportation categories, our data distributions, and interpretability.

 Importantly, naive Bayes assumes that all quantitative predictors are normally distributed within each Y category, and it assumes that predictors are independent within each Y category.
-Below we verify whether this is an appropriate assumption for our data.
+Below we verify whether this is an appropriate assumption for our data.na

 <center>
 <img src="/media/bayes/naive_assumption.png" width="100%" height="100%" />